jasperan/f1-telemetry-oracle/articles/connecting_telemetry_with_jet.md

 # Message queues

-In this section, we're going to explain the code we've used to implement this message broker architecture.
+In this section, we're going to explain the code we've used to implement the message broker architecture.

 ## Producer